victorvallet/bank_test/README.md

 Besides, I thought it could be useful to prevent deposit under £20 and overdrafts, throwing an error to the customer in those two cases.

+I also thought it could make sense to have an auto generated bank account ID but found it hard to implement its uniqueness (that's why I kept the test as skipped for the moment).

 ### Code structure

 I tried to keep the same structure we used for the Thermostat challenge when we first discovered the Jasmine testing framework.